Singhmegha66/Super_Store_Sales_Powerbi_Dashboard/README.md

 # Super_Store_Sales_Powerbi_Dashboard
-This project features an interactive Power BI dashboard built using the popular Superstore dataset.
-The dashboard is designed to provide insights into sales performance, customer behavior, and product trends across various dimensions such as region, category, and time.
-The dashboard enables users to explore the data visually, identify patterns, and make data-driven decisions.
+This project demonstrates an end-to-end process of building a comprehensive Power BI dashboard using the Superstore Sales dataset.
+The dashboard provides actionable insights into various aspects of the business, including sales by region, customer segments, and product categories.
+Additionally, it includes a sales forecast for the next 15 days, utilizing historical data to predict future trends.

 Key Features
 Sales by Region: